Career and Professional Development

 - Postdocs interested in science writing may be interested in taking CHEM 501: Researching and Writing for Chemistry and Biochemistry Journals

 - UIC Library: Hosts various tutorials to help you advance your research and scholarship.
+The library also offers a variety of services, including help for your research.
+Make an appointment with a librarian in your subject area to get started!

 - UIC Institutional Memberships: UIC is an institutional member of several professional groups and societies.
 This means that UIC postdocs can take advantage of resources and events offered by these groups for FREE!